Robert Mosbacher Jr.: Texas Republican candidate

 Mosbacher ran unsuccessfully in the 1997 Houston mayoral election, losing to Lee Brown, a Democrat, in a nonpartisan election.
 He received 48 percent of the vote in the runoff election.
 Mosbacher faced controversy in the campaign, as he had lived outside Houston in West University Place for eleven years and professed interest in federal and state issues, rather than local concerns.

 He also ran unsuccessfully for the Republican nomination for the U.S. Senate in 1984, losing to Phil Gramm, and Lieutenant Governor of Texas in 1990, losing to Democrat Bob Bullock by a total of 52% to 45%.

 Author

 In 1993, he wrote the book Deep In The Heart: A Remedy For An Ailing Texas.

 Karl Rove incident

-In a notable event, Karl Rove was fired from the 1992 Bush campaign for criticizing Mosbacher, who was then the head of the Texas Victory Committee and a Bush loyalist.
-This criticism of Mosbacher came in the form of a negative story that Rove planted with the columnist Robert Novak.
+In a notable event, Karl Rove was fired from the 1992 Bush campaign for planting a negative story about Mosbacher with the columnist Robert Novak.

 Personal life

 Mosbacher Jr. is the son of Robert Mosbacher (1927–2010) and Jane Pennybacker, who died of cancer in 1970.
 He received his J.D. degree from the Southern Methodist University Dedman School of Law in Dallas.
-Earlier, he obtained his bachelor's degree from Georgetown University.
+In 1973, he obtained his bachelor's degree from Georgetown University.